 The Come, Follow Me manual for the Book of Mormon ends with an emphasis on the hope Moroni expresses for the future of his people, specifically his brethren the Lamanites.
 That got me thinking about all the references the prophets in the book make to their hope for the future redemption of their people, including the Lamanites.
 Their eyes were always on the future, even as they struggled with their current-day challenges.

 In the midst of this effort to figure out why hope was such a big deal to them all through the Book of Mormon, we had a youth speaker in church who spoke on hope.
 I noticed that at no time did he ever define hope or tell us where it came from.
 All he was able to do was to quote scriptures where prophets spoke of hope.
 It was just one long string of quotes on hope.
 I felt very unsatisfied.
-I wanted to understand hope, not just be fed other’s comments about it.
+I wanted to understand hope, not just be fed other’s comments of appreciation about it.